-- shall design these programs with the intent of providing affordable payments for borrowers needing longer term or permanent assistance. - 3.
-Servicer shall track outcomes and maintain records regarding characteristics and performance of proprietary first lien loan modifications.
+- 3. Servicer shall track outcomes and maintain records regarding characteristics and performance of proprietary first lien loan modifications.
 Servicer shall provide a description of modification waterfalls, eligibility criteria, and modification terms, on a publicly-available website. - 4.
 Servicer shall not charge any application or processing fees for proprietary first lien loan modifications. - J. Proprietary Second Lien Loan Modifications. - 1.
 Servicer shall make publicly available information on its qualification processes, all required documentation and information necessary for a complete second lien modification application. - 2.
 Servicer shall design second lien modification programs with the intent of providing affordable payments for borrowers needing longer term or permanent assistance. - 3.
 Servicer shall not charge any application or processing fees for second lien modifications. - 4.
-When an eligible borrower with a second lien submits all required information for a second lien loan modification and the modification request is denied, Servicer shall promptly send a written non-approval notice to the borrower.

-K. Short Sales.

-- 1. Servicer shall make publicly available information on general requirements for the short sale process. - 2.
+When an eligible borrower with a second lien submits all required information for a second lien loan modification and the modification request is denied, Servicer shall promptly send a written non-approval notice to the borrower. - K. Short Sales. - 1.
+Servicer shall make publicly available information on general requirements for the short sale process. - 2.
 Servicer shall consider appropriate monetary incentives to underwater borrowers to facilitate short sale options. - 3.
 Servicer shall develop a cooperative short sale process which allows the borrower the opportunity to engage with Servicer to pursue a short sale evaluation prior to putting home on the market. - 4.
 Servicer shall send written confirmation of the borrower's first request for a short sale to the borrower or his or her agent within 10 business days of receipt of the request and proper written authorization from the borrower allowing Servicer to communicate with the borrower's agent.
 The confirmation shall include basic information about the short sale process and Servicer's requirements, and will state clearly and conspicuously that the

-Case 1:12-cv-00361-RMC Document 1-6-1 Filte0034/04/122 Fizage123 of 290
+Case 1:12-cv-00361-RMC Document 1-3-1 Filed034/04/122 Page 132 of 228